intel/gbs/docs/GBS.rst

 Fetch the project build conf and customize build root (for Advanced Users)
 ``````````````````````````````````````````````````````````````````````````

+Project build conf describle the project build configurations for the project, it includes pre-defined macros/packages/flags in the build environment, in Tizen release, the build conf is released together with the released repo, you can find an example at: http://download.tizen.org/releases/daily/trunk/ivi/latest/builddata/xxx-build.conf

-- use gbs build to fetch the build conf
+- gbs build will fetch the build conf automatically

-Starting from gbs 0.7.1, the build conf file used by gbs would be fetched from repos.
+Starting from gbs 0.7.1, by default gbs will fetch the build conf from remote repo if you specify the remote Tizen repo, and then store it in your temp environment.
 Here's the build log:

 ::